 Several Cities Have Rent Control Laws.
 Several California cities-including Los Angeles, San Francisco, and San Jose-have laws that limit how much landlords can increase rents for housing from one year to the next.
 These laws often are called rent control.
 About one-fifth of Californians live in cities with rent control.
-Local rent boards administer rent control.
-These boards are funded through fees on landlords.
+Local rent boards carry out rent control.
+These boards are paid for with fees on landlords.